andrewmarkham/contentsecuritypolicy/README.md

 }
 ```

-#### Server Header
+#### Server Header and X-Powered-By Header
-This isn't removed, the reason being twofold
+These aren't removed, the reason being
-1. When hosting within Optimizley DXP, the CDN will obfuscate the server header value anyway.
+1. When hosting within Optimizley DXP, the CDN will obfuscate the searver value anyway.
 2. The approach is different depending on how you are hosintg your site.

 ##### Kestrel